 - Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in Alaska for month-to-month leases or “at will” tenants that pay rent month-to-month.

 Purpose.
 An Alaska lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Alaska.
 State law requires giving at least 30 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.

-Read further to learn more about the residential lease termination process in Alaska and how many days notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in Alaska.

 What is a Lease Termination Notice?

 A residential lease termination notice is delivered to a tenant when a landlord requests to end the lease agreement.
 The ultimate goal of this notice is to have the tenant move out of the property within the specific time frame indicated by Alaska law.

 In the state of Alaska, in order to terminate a lease that is on a weekly or monthly basis, the landlord must give advance notice to the tenant.
 Alaska state law says that periodic leases may be terminated at any time, as long as proper notice is given of termination of the lease.
 For a week to week lease, the landlord must provide a 14-day notice—14 days from the next rent due date.
 For a month to month lease, the landlord must provide a 30-day notice of termination.
 It is important to note that should the tenant fail to vacate the property within the given timeframe, legal repercussions may be taken.
 These terminations are covered under the tenant-landlord agreement laws put in place by the state of Alaska.
 Other forms of termination require a notice to vacate which must be delivered following the notice to quit guidelines.